-Not too long ago, I was having dinner with a friend who works at a 9-6 job for one of the Big Four accounting firms in New York City.
-She would tell me about all the passion projects she wished she had time to work on but couldn't—all the energy she felt sapped of once she'd get home from the office.
+A few months ago, I was having dinner with a friend who works at one of the Big Four accounting firms in New York City.
+I remember her telling me about all the passion projects she did not have the time or energy to devote to once she’d get home from the office.

-The answer is simple: get organized and prioritize.
-Start by automating tasks and by eliminating tasks that do not serve your business.
+The answer (I believe) is simple: organize and prioritize.
+Start by automating tasks and eliminating the ones that do not move the needle for your business.
 Use the following small (but practical) suggestions to organize your creative biz—from PM tools to automation techniques to general advice—so that you can save some time and do more of the things you love.

 What are you waiting for?
 Let's get started:

 **This post contains affiliate links.
 Click here to learn more.**

 1) Set up your projects in Asana or Trello.